Travel Insurance and Airfare:

 - Injury prior to the trip, of you or a loved one

-- Natural disaster strikes your destination, such as a hurricane or earthquake
+- Natural disaster strikes your destination like a hurricane or earthquake

 - Jury duty